project-codeflare/mlbatch/setup.KubeConEU25/README.md

 - We deploy [Prometheus](https://prometheus.io) and [Grafana
 dashboards](https://grafana.com/grafana/dashboards/) to monitor the health of the cluster and GPU utilization. _This is optional._
-- We demonstrate the queueing, quota management, and fault recovery capabilities of MLBatch using synthetic workloads.
+- We demonstrate the queuing, quota management, and fault recovery capabilities of MLBatch using synthetic workloads.
 - We run example workloads using vLLM, PyTorch, and Ray.